 - Acoustic Communication and Behaviour

-The Research Training Programme includes all Assistant Professors, Associate Professors and Professors at the Department of Biology.
+The Research Training Programme includes all assistant associates and full professors at the Department of Biology.

 Each of the five research areas offers competent PhD guidance and a range of PhD training and networking activities.
 Each research area is staffed by up to 6 researchers.
-The organization of individual doctoral projects follows the guidelines and codes outlined by the Faculty of Science.
+The organisation of individual PhD projects follows the guidelines and codes outlined by the Faculty of Science.

 An important aim of the PhD programme is to facilitate networking with PhD students and researchers from other universities in Denmark and abroad.
 Among other things this is facilitated by seminars, workshops and guest lectures by national and international researchers arranged by the programme - and PhD students are strongly encouraged to participate.